 Sometimes witnesses to car accidents provide statements very freely.
 Other times, they have to be subpoenaed.
 An attorney can help with obtaining this evidence when witnesses are reluctant to talk.

 California law requires drivers to report all accidents when they result in injury, death, or significant property damage.
 Upon visiting the scene, a police officer will make a report and file it.
 If the report shows another driver was negligent, this can prove to be useful evidence.

 Throughout your personal injury claim, you will need to prove that the amount you are asking for is reasonable.
 Medical records can prove the extent of your injuries, as well as the costs you have incurred because of them.

 Experts are often used in personal injury cases to testify about the accident victim’s medical condition, their ability to work, or to establish how an accident happened.
 For example, an accident reconstruction expert may provide testimony about how they reconstructed the accident, and what the reconstruction showed.
 Accident victims often do not have access to a network of expert witnesses, but a personal attorney injury always will.

 Need Help Collecting Evidence?
 Call a San Francisco Car Accident Lawyer

 Evidence is an important aspect of any car accident claim.
 Unfortunately, many accident victims do not know how to get it, and could not even if they did because they are focusing on their recovery.
-At Willoughby Brod, we are the car accident attorneys in San Francisco who can help.
+At Brod Law Firm, we are the car accident attorneys in San Francisco who can help.
 While you concentrate on getting better, we will collect all the necessary evidence to prove your claim and get you the compensation you deserve.
 We will also take care of every other aspect of your claim, as well.
 Call us today at (800) 427-7020 to schedule your free consultation so we can begin discussing your case.